The Virginia School Efficiency Review Program

-Since 2005, 35 additional reviews have been completed using private sector consultants with oversight and review provided by the Department of Planning and Budget.
-To date, school reviews have been completed in the following school divisions and recommended net savings of the reviews have been significant - almost $42 million total annually and over $1.1 million annually per review -- as shown in the following table.
+Since 2005, 40 additional reviews have been completed using private sector consultants with oversight and review provided by the Department of Planning and Budget.
+To date, school reviews have been completed in the following school divisions and recommended net savings of the reviews have been significant - over $42 million total annually and over $987,000 annually per review -- as shown in the following table.

 What we've achieved.

-If the school division does not initiate at least half of the recommendations or experience half of the budgetary savings offered in the review, the school division must provide a recovery local share of 25% of the costs of the school efficiency review into the general fund of the state treasury.
 Local school divisions are implementing the vast majority of the recommendations.
 The table above reflects the implementation percentage of past reviews and the total implementation percentage for the program.
-As of May 2012, the overall implementation rate of the program is 91%.
-Because the implementation rate of all school divisions is well over 50%, no school divisions have been required to pay this additional recovery cost.
+As of August 2015, the overall implementation rate of the program is 91%.

 What we've learned.